Integrating Random Forests and Generalized Linear Models for Improved Accuracy and Interpretability: Introducing and

-\method\;improves upon MDI by directly addressing its drawbacks described in the previous section and by offering practitioners a flexible and adaptable framework for computing feature importances.
-In particular, within this framework, practitioners are allowed several choices (i.e., the choice of feature augmentation, GLM, and similarity metric) that can be tailored to the data or problem structure.
-We discuss how these choices can be made in a principled manner in more detail in Section~\ref{subsec:pcs_model_selection} and proceed now to introduce the overarching \method\;framework for a given choice of feature augmentation, GLM, and similarity metric.
+In what follows, we introduce \rfmethod~and \method~for a single tree (Figure~\ref{fig:gmdi}, right) using an analogous scaffolding as RF and MDI (see Section~\ref{sec:reinterpreting_mdi}) but with the main differences highlighted in bold.

-As a reminder of relevant notation, the original dataset is denoted by $\data = (\bX, \ \by)$, and each tree is fitted on a bootstrapped dataset $\data^* = (\bX^*, \ \by^*)$.
-Also, recall we denote the tree structure as $\splits = \splits(\data^*)$, and the feature map as $\Psi(\bx;\ \splits,\ \data^*)$.
-We next introduce \method\;for a single tree in an RF (Figure~\ref{fig:gmdi}, right) using an analogous scaffolding as MDI (see Section~\ref{sec:reinterpreting_mdi}) but with the main differences highlighted in bold.
+Given a pre-fitted (fixed) tree, which was trained on a bootstrapped dataset $\data^*$ and has tree structure $\splits = \splits(\data^*)$, a tree in \rfmethod~is computed as follows: